Che Guevara: Early political office

-Guevara stressed the need for national improvement in literacy.
-Before 1959 the Cuban literacy rate was 60-76%, with educational access in rural areas and lack of instructors the determining factors.
-The Cuban government at Guevara's behest dubbed 1961 the "year of education" and mobilized over 100,000 volunteers into "literacy brigades", who were sent into the countryside to construct schools, train new educators, and teach the predominantly illiterate guajiros (peasants) to read and write.
+Guevara stressed the need for improvement in literacy.
+Before 1959 the literacy rate was 60-76%, with limited rural educational access and lack of instructors determining factors.
+The government at Guevara's behest dubbed 1961 the "year of education" and mobilized 100,000 volunteers into "literacy brigades", sent into the countryside to construct schools, train new educators, and teach the predominantly illiterate guajiros (peasants).
 Unlike many of Guevara's economic initiatives, this was "a remarkable success".
 By the completion of the Cuban literacy campaign, 707,212 adults had been taught to read and write, raising the literacy rate to 96%.

-Guevara was also concerned with establishing universal access to higher education.
+Guevara was concerned with establishing universal access to higher education.
 To accomplish this the new regime introduced affirmative action to the universities.
-While announcing this new commitment, Guevara told the gathered faculty and students at the University of Las Villas that the days when education was "a privilege of the white middle class" had ended.
+While announcing this commitment, Guevara told the gathered faculty and students at the University of Las Villas that the days when education was "a privilege of the white middle class" had ended.
 "The University" he said, "must paint itself black, mulatto, worker, and peasant."
 If it did not, he warned, the people were going to break down its doors "and paint the University the colors they like."

 Economic reforms and the "New Man"

 In September 1960, when Guevara was asked about Cuba's ideology at the First Latin American Congress, he replied, "If I were asked whether our revolution is Communist, I would define it as Marxist.
 Our revolution has discovered by its methods the paths that Marx pointed out."
-Consequently, when enacting and advocating Cuban policy, Guevara cited the political philosopher Karl Marx as his ideological inspiration.
-In defending his political stance, Guevara confidently remarked, "There are truths so evident, so much a part of people's knowledge, that it is now useless to discuss them.
+When enacting and advocating policy, Guevara cited Karl Marx as his ideological inspiration.
+In defending his stance, Guevara confidently remarked, "There are truths so evident, so much a part of people's knowledge, that it is now useless to discuss them.
 One ought to be Marxist with the same naturalness with which one is 'Newtonian' in physics, or 'Pasteurian' in biology."
-According to Guevara, the "practical revolutionaries" of the Cuban Revolution had the goal of "simply fulfill(ing) laws foreseen by Marx, the scientist."
+According to Guevara, "practical revolutionaries" had the goal of "simply fulfill(ing) laws foreseen by Marx, the scientist."
 Using Marx's predictions and system of dialectical materialism, Guevara professed that "The laws of Marxism are present in the events of the Cuban Revolution, independently of what its leaders profess or fully know of those laws from a theoretical point of view."

 The merit of Marx is that he suddenly produces a qualitative change in the history of social thought.
 He interprets history, understands its dynamic, predicts the future, but in addition to predicting it (which would satisfy his scientific obligation), he expresses a revolutionary concept: the world must not only be interpreted, it must be transformed.
 Man ceases to be the slave and tool of his environment and converts himself into the architect of his own destiny.